octaspire/OpenBSD_config/README.md

    a secure boot setting, and if it is on, turn it off, save the settings and try again.
 4. When asked wheter to (I)nstall, (U)pgrade, (A)utoinstall or (S)hell, write `s <enter>` for shell.
 5. Give command: `dd if=/dev/urandom of=/dev/rsd0c bs=1m`.
+Grab a coffee;
+   this will take about 24 minutes on a T470 and 49 minutes on an X1 Carbon, and even longer if you have a larger hard didk.
-Grab a coffee; this will take about 24 minutes. **This command will overwrite everything on the disk with random data**.
+   **This command will overwrite everything on the disk with random data**.
 6. Use GPT for UEFI booting: `fdisk -iy -g -b 960 sd0`.
 7. Give command: `disklabel -E sd0`.
 Inside disklabel:
    ```